King Drive station

 King Drive station is a station on the Chicago Transit Authority's 'L' system.
 It is located in the Woodlawn neighborhood of Chicago, Illinois and serves the Green Line's East 63rd branch.
 The station is situated at 400 East 63rd Street.
 The station opened on May 1, 1893.
 King Drive only allows boarding on the inbound platform (towards Harlem); the outbound platform (towards Cottage Grove) is exit-only.

+In 2022, the King Drive station was the least-used in the CTA system, with 63,011 embarkments (compared to 2.7 million for the most-used station, Lake).